-Although travelers need to meet the minimum insurance requirements for trips to Thailand.
+Travelers are no longer required to purchase travel medical insurance for trips to Thailand.
 Previously visitors to the country were required to secure coverage of at least $100,000 USD for COVID-19-related treatments and hospitalization for authorized entry.
-Although the requirement has been lifted, we continue to recommend that travelers purchase travel insurance for Thailand to protect against more than medical issues.
-Travel insurance is a great way to help plan for the unexpected.
+Although the requirement has been lifted, we continue to recommend that travelers purchase travel insurance for Thailand to protect against not only medical issues but also other common travel hiccups.
 For example, if your baggage gets lost or delayed along your trip, several comprehensive plans offer benefits to help cover essential items you need to comfortably enjoy your vacation while you wait for your bags to arrive or reimburse you for lost items.
-Another common reason travelers consider travel insurance is to protect against travel delays, like flight disruptions or even missed cruise connections.
+Another common reason travelers consider Thailand trip insurance is to protect against travel delays, like flight disruptions or even missed cruise connections.
 It is important to consider the nature of your trip and the types of activities you have planned when comparing and choosing the right insurance option.

 Is Thailand a Schengen Country?